2022 Pacific hurricane season: Hurricane Roslyn

 On October 16, the NHC began monitoring an area of disturbed weather south of the southern coast of Mexico.
 Thunderstorm activity increased and became better organized within the disturbance over the next few days, and the low's circulation become increasingly better defined as well.
 This trend continued, and early on October 20, it developed into Tropical Depression Nineteen-E. Soon thereafter, the depression strengthened into Tropical Storm Roslyn.
 Roslyn became a hurricane at 03:00 UTC, on October 22, and, within 12 hours rapidly intensified to a Category 4 hurricane with sustained winds of 115 kn.
 Roslyn quickly lost intensity after hitting Mexico.

 The rains and winds associated with Roslyn left four people dead in the state of Nayarit.
+Damages statewide were stood at MX$991 million (US$56.7 million).

 Storm names

-The following names were used for named storms that formed in the northeastern Pacific Ocean during 2022.
-Retired names, if any, will be announced by the World Meteorological Organization during the joint 45th Sessions of the RA IV Hurricane Committee in the spring of 2023.
-The names not retired from this list will be used again in the 2028 season.
-This is the same list used in the 2016 season.
+The following list of names was used for named storms that formed in the North Pacific Ocean east of 140°W during 2022.
+This is the same list used in the 2016 season, as no names were retired following that season.
+There were no names retired following the 2022 season, so the same list will be used again for the 2028 season.

-For storms that form in the Central Pacific Hurricane Center's area of responsibility, encompassing the area between 140 degrees west and the International Date Line, four rotating lists of Hawaiian names are used one after the other without regard to year.
-The next four names that were scheduled for use in 2022 are shown below.
-However, none of them were used.
+For storms that form in the North Pacific from 140°W to the International Date Line, the names come from a series of four rotating lists.
+Names are used one after the other without regard to year, and when the bottom of one list is reached, the next named storm receives the name at the top of the next list.
+No storms formed within the area in 2022.
+Named storms in the table above that crossed into the area during the season are noted (*).

 Season effects

-This is a table of all the storms in the 2022 Pacific hurricane season.
-It includes their duration (within the basin), names, areas affected, damages, and death totals.
+This is a table of all of the storms that formed in the 2022 Pacific hurricane season.
+It includes their name, duration (within the basin), peak classification and intensities, areas affected, damage, and death totals.
 Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
-Damage and deaths include totals while the storm was extratropical, a tropical wave, or a low, and all the damage figures are in 2022 USD.
+Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 2022 USD.